wwfyde/dify-docs/en/user-guide/creating-dify-apps/use-cases/create-a-midjourney-prompt-bot-with-dify.md

 <figure><img src="../../../.gitbook/assets/screenshot-20230802-142407.png" alt=""><figcaption></figcaption></figure>

-That's how you create a simple AI application using Dify.
+That's how you create a simple AI application using MoLook.
 You can also deploy your application on other platforms or modify its UI using the generated API.
-Additionally, Dify supports uploading your own data, such as building a customer service bot to assist with product-related queries.
+Additionally, MoLook supports uploading your own data, such as building a customer service bot to assist with product-related queries.
 This concludes the tutorial, and a special thanks to @goocarlos for creating such a fantastic product.